 Melatonin is also made by many other organs in the body, especially in the stomach (R).

 If sleep is interrupted by blue light exposure at night, melatonin levels decrease drastically.
 In addition, melatonin levels also decrease with age (R).
 However, darkness does not stimulate melatonin production.
 It simply permits melatonin production (R).

 MT1 and MT2 receptors control different stages of sleep: MT1 controls deep sleep or REM sleep, and MT2 controls the stages of sleep preceding dreaming (R).

 How Melatonin Works with the Circadian Rhythm

 In zebrafish mutants that lack melatonin, the fish sleeps less but still have normal circadian rhythm (based on per1B production).
 The same study found that melatonin induced sleep by increasing adenosine signaling in the fish’s brain (R).
 These mutant fish were equally easy to wake up and slept as deep as the control fish.

 Health Benefits of Melatonin

-1) Melatonin Protects Cells and their Mitochondria
+2) Melatonin is an Important Antioxidant that Protects Cells and Their Mitochondria

 Mitochondria are the part of the cell that generates energy.
 They have their own DNA.
 As energy factories, they are crucial for survival.
 The nucleus and mitochondria are the areas that have the most melatonin (R).

-Energy production by mitochondria leads to the creation of harmful molecules that are referred to as “molecular terrorists”.
+Energy production by mitochondria leads to the creation of harmful molecules that are referred to as “molecular terrorists.”
 Those terrorists are usually made from oxygen and nitrogen and are referred as reactive oxygen species (ROS) and reactive nitrogen species (RNS) (R).